Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Matrix Optimization with Low-Rank Orthogonalization

-\paragraph{Noise robustness:} In addition to reducing computation time, our low-rank orthogonalization methods also produce more robust estimates of the matrix sign for low-rank matrices in the presence of noise.
+\paragraph{Noise Robustness} In addition to reducing computation time, our low-rank orthogonalization methods also produce more robust estimates of the matrix sign for low-rank matrices in the presence of noise.
 This robustness is particularly important in foundation model training, where gradients often exhibit low-rank structure.
 We now compare the performance of Newton–Schulz iterations and our low-rank methods in estimating the matrix sign of noisy, low-rank matrices.

 For each $n\in\{1000,2000,5000,10000\}$, we first randomly generate 10 nearly low-rank matrices $M\in\R^{n\times n}$ following strategy: the top $0.1 n$ singular values are set to $1$, the remaining singular values are set to $10^{-4}$, and the singular vectors are randomly generated orthogonal vectors.
 For each $M$, we generate 50 noise matrices $N\in\R^{n\times n}$, with each entry drawn from a Gaussian distribution with mean zero and variance $\sigma^2\in\{0.1,1,10\}$, and construct noisy matrices $M_N=M+N$.
-We next apply Newton-Schulz iterations, and our low-rank orthogonalization method based on Gaussian sketching (Algorithm~\ref{alg:r-msgn-1}), using an input rank parameter $0.1n$, to estimate $\mathrm{msgn}(M_N)$.\footnote{We omit low-rank orthogonalization with column selection (Algorithm~\ref{alg:r-msgn-3}) because its performance is similar to that of the version with Gaussian sketching.} For each $M$, we compute the trace of the empirical covariance matrix of the estimates of $\mathrm{msgn}(M_N)$ produced by both Newton-Schulz iterations and Algorithm~\ref{alg:r-msgn-1}.
+We next apply Newton-Schulz iterations, and our low-rank orthogonalization method based on Gaussian sketching (Algorithm~\ref{alg:r-msgn-1}), using an input rank parameter $0.1n$, to estimate $\mathrm{msgn}(M_N)$.
+For each $M$, we compute the trace of the empirical covariance matrix of the estimates of $\mathrm{msgn}(M_N)$ produced by both Newton-Schulz iterations and Algorithm~\ref{alg:r-msgn-1}.
 Both methods are implemented in the same way as in the above synthetic experiments to illustrate the \textit{computational efficiency}.